FAIRmat-NFDI/nomad-docs/docs/howto/oasis/update.md

-# How to Update Oasis versions
+# How to update Oasis versions

 ## Software versions